Saudi Arabia (Kingdom of Saudi Arabia)

 What to wear in Saudi Arabia for a woman?

 Whatever you have heard this travel guide to Saudi Arabia will verify your information.
-I was just there in January 2023 and the experience was surprisingly friendly.
-Generally Muslims should not see women’s body, that’s why all women wear Abaya – the black dress covering the whole body.
-Most women in Saudi wear face cover, whether it’s: Niqab – for the whole face or Burqa with eyes exception.
-You are not oblidged to wear hair cover as a tourist.
+My local experience was surprisingly friendly.
+Generally, Muslims should not see women’s bodies, that’s why all women wear an Abaya – a black dress covering the whole body.
+Most women in Saudi wear a face cover, whether it’s:

-However – outside of Riyadh you may still face the old Arabia and you should be wearing Abaya to cover your body.
+However – outside of Riyadh you may still face the old Arabia and you should be wearing an Abaya to cover your body.
 People in smaller cities remain more traditional and they may attack you for not wearing proper body cover.
 If you buy one abaya it should be more than enough for the whole stay.
 Abaya is worn over your clothes, it washes easily and doesn’t cost much (you should be able to get one for $20).

 Men outfit in Arabia.